tubemogul/puppet-maxscale/README.markdown

 Let's say that you completed the [Before you begin](#before-you-begin) section and that you ended up with a token that is `abc12-34def`.

-Now let's say that you want to customize some parts of your maxscale installation.
+Now let's say that you want to customize some parts of your Maxscale installation.
 For example, you want your instance setup to have:
  * cachedir to be `/maxscale/cache`,